 Q4.
 Does Fluorine-Free Foam (F3) contain PFAS?

 A4.
 All FAA-required firefighting foam products, including F3, may still contain low levels of PFAS.
-Switching to F3 does not necessarily mean that the foam is PFAS-free.
+While F3 foams cannot have any intentionally added PFAS, there still can be residual PFAS from the manufacturing process.
+Thus, switching to F3 does not necessarily mean that the foam is PFAS-free.

 Q5.
 What is the scope of PFAS assessment in Virginia?